 Please don’t apply for activities that happen sooner than 6 weeks of the date you submit.
 We cannot fast track applications and we cannot provide updates on when you will hear back from us.

-You will need to accept the terms of the grant online.
-Usually people receive the grant within 10 days of accepting the grant.
+You will need to accept the terms of the funding online.
+Usually people receive the money within 10 days of accepting the funding agreement.

 COOKIE STATUS: